This is a review covering the Vanguard exchange-traded-fund (ETF) also known as VIG.

 Vanguard states that VIG:

-- Seeks to track the performance of the NASDAQ US Dividend Achievers Select Index.
+- Seeks to track the performance of the S&P U.S. Dividend Growers Index.

 - Provides a convenient way to track the performance of stocks of companies with a record of growing their dividends each year.

-VIG has almost 200 individual dividend stock holdings.
-That’s right; you get nearly 200 dividend stocks with one single purchase.
+VIG has plenty of good dividend stocks with about 250 holdings.
+That’s right; you get hundreds of dividend stocks with one single purchase.

-The 10 largest holdings comprise 35% of the fund’s investments.
-So, by looking at the top 10, we can get a pretty good feel for VIG on an overall basis.
+The 10 largest holdings comprise about 30% of the fund’s investments.
+So, by looking at the top stocks, we can get a pretty good feel for VIG on an overall basis.

-VIG’s 10 largest stock holdings are shown in the chart below.
-Many of them are members of the Dividends Deluxe model portfolio.
+Some of VIG’s largest individual dividend stock holdings are shown in the table below.
+There are some great stocks in the group.

 VIG Dividend & VIG Dividend Yield